GlaivePro/Ajaxable/README.md

 1) `yourModel.blade.php` - a single row of model that will receive `$yourModel`.
 2) `list.blade.php` - list of models that will receive `$yourModels` and whatever else you supply through `YourModel::getDataForList()`.
 Usually this file is simply `@each('ajaxable.yourModels.yourModel', $yourModels, 'yourModel')`.

-Now you can manage the model with HTTP calls.
+Now you can manage the model via HTTP calls.
 ```javascript
 // a jQuery example
 $.post({